awsdocs/amazon-transcribe-developer-guide/doc_source/streaming-medical-conversation.md

 To label the speech from different speakers, set the `ShowSpeakerLabel` parameter to `true`\.
 For more information, see [Enabling speaker partitioning](conversation-diarization-med.md)\.

-For more information on setting up an HTTP/2 stream to transcribe a medical conversation, see [Streaming request](how-streaming-med.md#streaming-med-request)\.
+For more information on setting up an HTTP/2 stream to transcribe a medical conversation, see [Setting up an HTTP/2 stream](streaming-http2.md)\.

 ## Transcribing a medical conversation in a WebSocket stream<a name="transcribe-medical-conversation-websocket"></a>

 You can use a WebSocket request to transcribe a medical conversation\.
 When you make a WebSocket request, you create a pre\-signed URI\.
 This URI contains the information needed to set up the audio stream between your application and Amazon Transcribe Medical\.
-For more information on creating WebSocket requests, see [Establish a bi\-directional connection using the WebSocket protocol](websocket-med.md)\.
+For more information on creating WebSocket requests, see [Setting up a WebSocket stream](streaming-websocket.md)\.

 Use the following template to create your pre\-signed URI\.